-Bidets are commonplace in bathrooms across Europe, Asia, Latin America and the Middle East, but this plumbing fixture has never really caught on in the United States.
+Bidets are commonplace in bathrooms around the world, but this plumbing fixture has never really caught on in the United States.
 For some reason, Americans prefer to use toilet paper and wet wipes to cleanse themselves instead of water.

 However, more and more people—myself included—are beginning to embrace the bidet.
 In fact, many seniors are finding that bidets offer a safer and more efficient method of freshening up after toileting.